kevroi/Itera/README.md

 The code for generating this figure can be found in `MonteCarloInt.py`.

-## Brownian Motion
+## Brownian Motion using the Weiner Process
 The random, jittery movement of dust particles suspended in a fluid, first noticed by Robert Brown and explained by Albert Einstein, can be attributed to random collisions with air molecules in all directions.
-Since most of the collisions tend to cancel eachother out, the net impulse on the dust particle can be modelled to be normally distributed about 0.
+According to the Weiner Process, since most of the collisions tend to cancel eachother out, the net impulse on the dust particle can be modelled to be normally distributed about 0.<sup>2</sup>

 The dust particle starts at the red dot and ends at the cyan dot.